Last Updated on April 10, 2026

 But first… Let’s answer some questions about Ayutthaya, Thailand.

-Yes, Ayutthaya is close to Bangkok.
-The distance is around 70 kilometers and due to its close proximity to Bangkok, Ayutthaya is a popular tourist destination and an interesting stop when traveling from Bangkok to Chiang Mai.
-Many people often take a day-trip from Bangkok, but in order to see the most beautiful sides of Ayutthaya, I recommend staying the night.
+Yes, Ayutthaya is close to Bangkok, with a distance of around 70 kilometers.
+Thanks to its proximity, Ayutthaya is a popular tourist destination and an interesting stop when traveling from Bangkok to Chiang Mai.
+While many people take a day trip from Bangkok, I highly recommend staying the night to truly experience the most beautiful sides of Ayutthaya.

 You can travel from Bangkok to Ayutthaya by train, minivan or taxi.